-- Çukurova Holding A.Ş., a Turkish industrial and commercial conglomerate, in post-judgment and appellate proceedings relating to the enforcement of a $932 million arbitral award against Çukurova.
+- Çukurova Holding, a Turkish industrial and commercial conglomerate, in post-judgment and appellate proceedings relating to the enforcement of a $932 million arbitral award against Çukurova.
 In its first decision applying new U.S. Supreme Court precedent on personal jurisdiction, the Second Circuit reversed the trial court’s confirmation of the award and vacated an injunction against our client.

 - XPO Logistics, Inc. in litigation against Elliott Management under 28 U.S.C. §1782, in which both parties are seeking U.S.-style discovery in aid of litigation pending in the Paris Commercial Court in France over a $3.53 billion acquisition by XPO of Norbert Dentressangle, S.A.

 - An amicus in the Second Circuit in support of a historic trial judgment in favor of Chevron in a RICO and fraud action, arising out of litigation against Chevron in Ecuador, in the Southern District of New York.

 - Individual plaintiffs who seek the return of more than $100 million worth of artworks looted during World War II.